 Over the past couple years, the CTPAT program has undergone several changes to adapt to the increasing uncertainty in the global supply chain.
 The New Minimum-Security Criteria (MSC) and the onset of virtual validations are two major areas of change, and common points of confusion for member companies.

-On December 14th, CT Strategies’ CTPAT Experts will dive into the effects of these changes, provide firsthand guidance, and answer common concerns of businesses.
-Moderated by Karren Kenny of K2 Trade Solutions, our team will also chat with Dan Wolf, to get insight on his virtual validation experience as VP of Logistics at DXL.
-Learn the specific steps you should be taking to stay in compliance and maintain your CTPAT certification.
-In this webinar, we are focusing on the steps that really matter when it comes to maintaining CTPAT compliance in 2021 and beyond.
+On December 14th, CT Strategies’ CTPAT Experts dove into the effects of those changes, providing firsthand guidance, and answering common concerns of businesses.
+The webinar was moderated by Karren Kenny of K2 Trade Solutions.
+The team featured Dan Wolf, to get insight on his virtual validation experience as VP of Logistics at DXL.
+Watch the webinar replay to learn the specific steps you should be taking to stay in compliance and maintain your CTPAT certification.
+In this webinar, we focused on the steps that really matter when it comes to maintaining CTPAT compliance in 2021 and beyond.

-Additionally, we will address the top 5 Questions we received from our Virtual Validation Webinar participants.
+Additionally, we addressed the top 5 Questions we received from our Virtual Validation Webinar participants.

 - What are the new MSC requirements that were added?